ronled86/ClipPilot/wiki/Development-Setup.md

 # 🛠️ Development Setup

-Guide for developers who want to contribute to ClipPilot or build it from source.
+Guide for developers who want to contribute to ClipPAilot or build it from source.

 ## 🔧 Prerequisites